Issues for MOF 2.0 Core revision Task Force

 here for this issue's archive.

-Source: Microsoft (Mr. Steve Cook, stcook(at)microsoft.com)
+Source: Model Driven Solutions (Mr. Steve Cook, steve-c(at)modeldriven.org)

 Nature: Uncategorized Issue